Ain’t No Night Fair

 There is no more profound joy in this world than the deep happiness felt by a father who has his child returned to him, his first born child, the child who carries all his swelling pride and honor, the child who for so long has been denied contact with normal society and been separated from the ordinary life of decent human beings.

 I can imagine the suffering in your soul.
-I can picture how you suffered in that cramped space because I experienced that myself during the rebellion of the Socialist Youth militia, when I was moved between three prisons in two weeks.
+I can picture how you suffered in that cramped space because I experienced that myself during the uprising of the Socialist Youth militia, when I was moved between three prisons in two weeks.
 From that time until now, every single night, I have begged the Almighty for safety and happiness for our family, and for our future generations.
 I pray He will forgive our family’s sins.

 Yes, that was the start of the letter I received after I’d been out of jail for two weeks.
 With me sending such an angry letter, and with me receiving this reply, well, tears just welled up in my eyes.
 And I promised myself, I wouldn’t be so disrespectful.